Table of Contents

 As a health professional who strives to model optimum health for her patients, why was it so hard for me to implement healthy habits into my own daily life?

-I spent the last few years unsuccessfully trying to lose weight.
+I spent years unsuccessfully trying to lose weight.
 Forty unhealthy, uncomfortable pounds had crept up on me over time.
 But, hard as I tried, or thought I tried, the excess weight stayed with me.

 Like most adults, I knew what to do.
 My problem was getting myself to actually do it.